foxfirebound/academic-kickstart-Batten/content/authors/admin/_index.md

 - Visitors
 ---

 Dolores Batten is an Adjunct Professor at Eastern Florida State College.
-His research interests include literature, critical theory, digital media, and cultural and feminist studies.
-She is the Essays Editor for Plath Profiles and a current PhD Candidate at the University of Central Florida.
+Her research interests include literature, critical theory, digital media, and cultural and feminist studies.
+She is the Essays Editor for the Academic Journal Plath Profiles and a current PhD Candidate at the University of Central Florida.